njanakiev/geospatial-storytelling/README.md

 - [gdal](https://pypi.python.org/pypi/GDAL) python bindings for Geospatial Data Abstraction Library (and OGR)
 - [Basemap](https://github.com/matplotlib/basemap) plot on map projections using matplotlib

-This project was implemented on Windows and the GDAL binaries are installed through the help of the following link: [Installing GDAL for Windows](http://sandbox.idre.ucla.edu/sandbox/tutorials/installing-gdal-for-windows).
+This project was implemented on Windows x64 and with Python 2.7 and the GDAL binaries are installed through the help of the following link: [Installing GDAL for Windows](http://sandbox.idre.ucla.edu/sandbox/tutorials/installing-gdal-for-windows).

 ## Source files